Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Simulation

 \subsection{Simulation: Defensive Deception using Bluffing}

 In the second scenario, we consider the case where the defender is unaware of the vulnerability and the attacker is unaware of the defender's unawareness.
 Then this situation corresponds to the game $\mc{G}_2$ in~\eqref{eq:game2}.
-The initial beliefs are given by

-The true types are given by $\ts=\tsm$ and $\tr=\tru$.
+The initial beliefs are given by $\pir_0(\tsm|\tra)=0.3$ and $\pis_0(\tra|\tsm)=0.8.$ The true types are given by $\ts=\tsm$ and $\tr=\tru$.
 Note that $\pir_0(\tsm|\tru)=0$ and hence the defender is completely unaware of the attack while the game is proceeding.

 We first consider the case where the strategy is \emph{not} passively bluffing.
 The same transition probability as that used in the previous simulation, where it depends on the receiver's reaction.
 As a result, the state possesses information about the receiver type.